Dante-Cadiz/lemon-qualitycontrol/README.md

 1. Log in to Heroku and create an App with desired name
 2. Log into Heroku CLI in IDE workspace terminal using the bash command: *heroku login -i* and enter user credentials
-3. Run the command *git init* to re-initialise the Git repository 4.
+3. Run the command *git init* to re-initialise the Git repository
+4.
 5. Set the app's stack to heroku-20 using the bash command: *heroku stack:set heroku-20* for compatibility purposes
-6. Deploy the application to Heroku using the following bash command: *git push heroku main --no-verify* .
-The --no-verify flag is used to
+6. Deploy the application to Heroku using the following bash command: *git push heroku main*

 ### Forking the GitHub Project
 To make a copy of the GitHub repository to use on your own account, one can fork the repository by doing as follows: